Advertiser Disclosure

 Which Credit Cards Have the Best Insurance for Seniors?

-Here are some credit cards in the Canadian market that provide the best insurance coverage for travellers in their golden years.
+Here are some credit cards in the Canadian market that provide the best insurance coverage for senior travellers.

 Written by T.J.
 Dunn

-Insurance coverage offered by credit cards often doesn’t get the same attention as a card’s other benefits.
-However, it’s an important element to be aware of, particularly for travellers over the age of 65.
+Insurance coverage offered by credit cards often doesn’t get the same attention as other card benefits.
+However, it’s a crucial feature to consider, especially for travellers aged 65 and older.

 While some insurance coverage is fairly comparable among credit cards within the same tier, this isn’t the case when it comes to emergency medical coverage, which can differ dramatically between the cards.